 Skip to main content

-This is a clean fit for the JSON API: you send the database schema and a question, and you get back a structured object with the query.
+This is a clean fit for structured output: you send the database schema and a question, and you get back a JSON object with the query.
 Because the output is schema-constrained, you can pull the sql field straight out and execute it.
+The example uses the OpenAI SDK pointed at the gateway, so the same code runs against any model.
 The example uses an in-memory SQLite database so it runs as-is.

 python app.py